Dementia and Mirrors: 10 Solutions for Challenging Behavior

 For some, seeing their reflection in a mirror can cause anxiety, anger, or even hysterical terror.

-If your older adult starts acting irrationally without any clear triggers, look around the room for mirrors or reflective surfaces.
+If your older adult suddenly becomes distressed or irrational without any clear triggers, look around the room for mirrors or reflective surfaces.

 Differences in lighting could also accidentally create a mirror effect.
 For example, in the evening and night an uncovered window looks like a mirror because the inside of the house is bright and the outside is dark.